DotChoco/DotChoco/README.md

   <b>Hi 👋, I'm Mr_Chocoreto</b>
 </h1>

-I'm a Videogames Developer 🎮, I'm use Unity(3D & 2D) and I know other technologies like Kotlin, Console App C# and C++ And Adition I have knowledge about other technologies like python, rust or basic front end(HTML,CSS), but I mainly do DevTools 🧑‍💻 for any programming languaje or Desktop Apps 🖥️.
+I'm a Videogames Developer 🎮, I'm use Unity(3D & 2D) and I know other technologies like Kotlin, C# Console App and C++ Console App and Adition I have knowledge about other technologies like python, rust or basic front end(HTML,CSS), but I mainly do DevTools 🧑‍💻 for any programming languaje or Desktop Apps 🖥️.

 <br>